jpuopolo67/proctor/README.md

 ## What Can I Do with Proctor?
 Proctor enables you to perform the following actions:
+* Display basic configuration information about the application
 * Verify access to a GitLab server
 * List projects by user email
 * Clone Java projects from a GitLab server to your local machine